gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

 Holonomic has been proven to be competitive at the highest level for many years, and is common among world-class robots.

-How to Choose A Drivetrain
+Drivetrain selection
 ==========================

 When building any mechanism,
 teams must list out some necessities or desired features.
 Here are some priorities for that we think are important for each drivetrain:

-1. **Reliability**: The drivetrain must work every time, not break, and if there are flaws, these flaws must be reliably present so they can be corrected.
+1. **Reliability**: Reliability, the key to success in FIRST Tech Challenge, starts with the drivetrain, the foundation to any robot.
    One aspect of reliability to consider is the type of motor and gearbox that is used in the drivetrain.
-   For example, spur gearboxes are much more likely to break under load than a planetary gearboxes.
+   For example, spur gearboxes are more likely to break under load than a planetary gearboxes.
    (See :doc:`../../hardware-basics/motor-guide/index` for details).
    Thus, spur gear motors are not the optimal choice for drivetrain, especially if the robot is projected to be on the heavy side (30+ pounds).

-   Reliability, the key to success in FIRST Tech Challenge, starts with the drivetrain, the foundation to any robot.
+   Generally, more complex drivetrains pose more reliability challenges for inexperienced teams.
-   Our advice for new teams is to stick to the simpler drivetrains such as 4 or 6 wheel drive and mecanum drive.
+   Our advice is to stick to the simpler drivetrains such as 4 or 6 wheel drive and mecanum drive.
 2. **Agility**: There are many factors to agility: top speed, acceleration, turning radius, turn speed, and ability to strafe.